Business Relocation & Expansion

 - The region’s talent pool is educated, skilled, multidisciplinary and growing.

-- The workforce itself numbers nearly 306,000 people, with a total of 3.1 million in the Greater Houston region.
+- The workforce itself numbers 388,642 people on average in 2019, with a total of 3.4 million in the Greater Houston region.

 - This dynamic workforce has attracted numerous new industries to the area such as software developers, engineers, and other high-tech businesses, keeping opportunity fresh and growth strong.